cmsart/yahoo-dfs-ownership/README.md

 A simple python script to fetch ownership data for past Yahoo Daily Fantasy contests

 ## Setup
-You will need Python installed on your machine, as well as the the following Python packages:
+You will need Python installed on your machine, as well as the the following Python packages.
+Use `pip install [package name]` to download them:
 - numpy
 - requests